SyncfusionExamples/getting-started-with-syncfusion-icon-component/README.md

 * Open the solution file using the Visual Studio 2022.
 * Restore the NuGet packages by rebuilding the solution.
 * Run the project.

+This sample demonstrates how to use Syncfusion icons effectively in a Blazor application, including styling, sizing, and tooltip integration.
+It is ideal for developers looking to enhance UI elements with scalable and customizable icons.
+You can also explore how icons behave across different screen sizes and themes.
+The project provides a simple and clear structure, making it easy to extend and integrate with other Syncfusion components in your Blazor applications.